dawn-infra-labs/dawn-secure-transport/docs/contributor-guide.md

 # Contributor Guide

-This document provides guidelines for contributors who wish to participate in the development of Dawn Bridge Core.
+This document provides guidelines for contributors participating in the development of Dawnset.
-It outlines the development workflow, coding conventions, repository structure, and review process to ensure consistency and maintainability.
+It outlines the development workflow, coding conventions, repository structure, and review expectations to ensure consistency, clarity, and long‑term maintainability.

-The goal is to create a clean, predictable, and professional environment for collaboration.
+The goal is to maintain a clean, predictable, and professional engineering environment.

 ---